EtanHuang/guess-flag-game/README.md

 Skipped Flag #4 out of 5<br />
 <br /><br />
 Phase 4: Task 3<br />
-If I had more time to work on my project, I would...
+If I had more time to work on my project, one refactoring actions I would perform is the Single Responsibility Principle.
+Looking at my UML Diagram, I just have one single class, GameGUI, that represents every function of the game.
+The GameGUI class has too many responsibilities that can definitely be split into multiple classes.
+It makes sense for the GameGUI to only contain properties and functions that make up the GUI itself.